+6. Install Security Cameras

 wireless cameras are listed as one of the most effective burglary deterrents.
 No burglar wants to be recorded as they commit their crimes.
 For this reason, it makes home CCTV cameras one of the smartest investments when it comes to home monitoring devices.

-This is another house safety measure that offers a lot of options.
+This is another safety measure that offers a lot of options.
 You have a variety of choices when it comes to the type of security camera and placement, and there are now systems that can do more than just record.
 New Smart CCTV systems connect to the internet and this allows for features like remote monitoring and cloud-based storage and recording.

 7. Eliminate Cover

-Bushes or shrubs might look nice near the home, but they may also act as convenient cover for criminals that want to break into your home.
+Bushes or shrubs might look nice near the home, but they may also act as a convenient cover for criminals that want to break into your home.
 Burglars do not want to act out in the open, so they look for places where they can commit their crimes from concealment.
-If you keep your bushes and trees well trimmed, you eliminate some of these hiding places, and it can help to keep your home more secure.
+If you keep your bushes and trees well-trimmed, you eliminate some of these hiding places, and it can help to keep your home more secure.

 Furthermore, you want to look for any trees that can provide access to the second floor of the home.
 Most burglars will stick to doors and first-floor windows, but there are some that will climb a tree to access second-floor windows.

 These home security tips and tricks can help to improve your safety, but it doesn’t end there.
 Having a secure home is as much about what you do every day as it is about the safety features you install.
 You have to lock your doors and windows at night and when you are away from the house.
 You should also be careful about what you do with spare keys, and if you have an alarm system, you should change the code once a year.
-With a home safety checklist and these few tips on secure your home can keep your family was becoming another statistic.
+With the best home security tips and these few guidelines on secure your home can keep your family was becoming another statistic.